mariadb-operator/mariadb-operator/docs/SUSPEND.md

 If you're managing fleets of thousands of databases, you likely prefer to roll out updates progressively rather than simultaneously across all instances.

+Refer to the [updates documentation](./UPDATES.md) for further detail.

 #### Operator upgrades

 When upgrading `mariadb-operator`, changes to the `StatefulSet` or the `Pod` template may occur from one version to another, which could trigger a rolling update of your `MariaDB` instances.